-A few truths: You get what you pay for, to some extent; more expensive mattresses tend to keep their shape longer than the bargain-basement models–but that doesn’t mean you have to choose between a college education and a decent mattress.
+When it comes to mattresses, you get what you pay for, to some extent.
+More expensive mattresses tend to keep their shape longer than the bargain-basement models–but that doesn’t mean you have to choose between a college education and a decent mattress.
 As with most things, the disruption factor has democratized prices and put a crimp in the price puffery of the department store mattress racket of the past.
 And current brands offer perpetual sales and discounts.

-In addition to the aforementioned criteria, customer service is a big factor.
-One of the biggest upsides to modern mattress-buying is that you can–in some cases you’re actually required to keep the mattress for 30 days before returning it–seriously try out the goods for weeks, and if you’re not thrilled, the manufacturers will give you a refund.
+Customer service is also a big factor.
+One of the biggest upsides to modern mattress buying is that you can seriously try out the goods for weeks, and if you’re not thrilled, the manufacturers will give you a refund.
+In some cases, you’re actually required to keep the mattress for 30 days before returning it.
 It’s highly recommended that buyers take advantage of this option.
 Keep in mind that you can often still find a showroom and test the wares first for many brands to help rule out absolute no-gos.

 Once more of a niche item, this type of mattress has rapidly been gaining favor with brands like Casper bringing it to the masses.
 Layered polyurethane and/or latex foam mattresses mold to your body shape so it feels like pressure points are being supported.
 “Hot” sleepers may find foam too warm; A subset, gel mattresses, are known for being cooler.

 |As the best-known of the new breed, Casper may the first name that comes to mind.
 The all-foam mattress is a top comfort choice for just about every type of sleeper, and buyers love the price and convenience of ordering.
 We can personally attest that after seven years, their basic model is as good as the day it arrived.